benborgers/notion-api/README.md

 # notion-api

 This is a Notion API client for Node.js.
-Right now, it uses a reverse-engineered version of their private API.
+Right now, it uses a reverse-engineered version of their private API (which _could_ break at any time — you have been warned).

 ## Installation